wp-plugins/ezanga-intext/readme.txt

 Sign up for Traffic Advisors

-1) Sign up for a Traffic Advisors account at https://trafficadvisors.ezanga.com/#Signup.
+1) Sign up for a Traffic Advisors® account at https://trafficadvisors.ezanga.com/#Signup.

-2) Shortly after completing the form, you will receive a confirmation email with directions to complete the signup process.
+2) Shortly after completing the form, you'll receive a confirmation email with directions to complete the sign up process.

 3) After filling out your contact information, you'll be taken to a source request form.
 Enter your WordPress blog's information in the 'Source Information' section and complete the rest of the form.